aravind666/aravind666.github.io/_posts/management/2023-11-22-leading-for-competency.md

 **Commitment:**  Commitment is a combination of confidence and motivation.

-Now it's time for me to help you understand what is the problem in “Getting Things Done”.
+Now it's time for me to help you understand what is the problem in **“Getting Things Done”**.

 > The problem would be either Commitment or Competence.